Outdoor concerts in a national park setting? Yes, please. Check their calendar for spring performances.

 You can’t visit DC without stopping by the Smithsonian — the world’s largest museum complex.
 Popular highlights include: • National Museum of American History • National Air and Space Museum • National Gallery of Art • Hirshhorn Museum and Sculpture Garden All are located on or near the National Mall — and all are free to enter!

-Georgetown is one of DC’s most charming neighborhoods—perfect for strolling, shopping, or dining.
-Walk along the historic waterfront, grab coffee on M Street, check out the cute boutiques, and maybe treat yourself to a cupcake (or two—no judgment).
-It’s a great spot for brunch, photos, or just some much-needed wedding weekend wandering.
+Georgetown is one of DC’s most charming neighborhoods — perfect for strolling, shopping, or dining.
+Walk along the historic waterfront, browse boutiques on M Street, and maybe treat yourself to a famous Georgetown Cupcake.